espreto/wpsploit/documentation/auxiliary/wp_youtube_embed_xss_scanner.md

 Description:
-  This module attempts to exploit an Authenticated Cross-Site Scripting in Youtube Embed Plugin for Wordpress, version 3.3.2 and likely prior in order if the instance is vulnerable.
+  This module attempts to exploit an Authenticated Cross-Site Scripting in Youtube Embed Plugin for WordPress, version 3.3.2 and likely prior in order if the instance is vulnerable.

 References: